Rodis-Infrastructure/Azalea-Archive/README.md

 - `guildStaff` - Prevents the user from being given an infraction.
 - `manageInfractions` - Allows the user to modify or delete any infraction.
 - `viewModerationActivity` - Allows the user to view the number of infractions a staff member has given out.
+- `manageBanRequests` - Allows the user to approve or deny ban requests.
+- `manageMuteRequests` - Allows the user to approve or deny mute requests.

 #### Role Configuration